husmaret/husmaret/README.md

 I am always ready to learn a new technology and expand my knowledge!

-**Open to Work

 - 🔭 I am currently working on my master thesis about designing a domain-specific language (DSL) for smart contract development.
 - 🌱 I am currently learning vector databases and integration of LLMs.

-- 💬 Ask me about Java, React.js, API development and anything Blockchain
+- 💬 Ask me about Java, React.js, Vue JS, API development and anything related to Blockchain and Smart Contract
 - :wrench: Tools - VSCode, Eclipse, Postman, Docker and many more

 <!-- - 🤔 I am looking for a -->